-Two Tenure-track Assistant Professor of Mathematics positions, to begin August 20, 2018.
-We are seeking dynamic individuals committed to undergraduate teaching.
-Opportunities for teaching some online courses exist for interested candidates.
+Tenure-track Assistant Professor of Mathematics, to begin August 24, 2020.
+We are seeking a dynamic individual committed to undergraduate teaching.

-- Ph.D. in mathematics or applied mathematics required by August 2018
+- A doctorate in mathematics or applied mathematics, or

-- Interest in contributing to the growth of the Applied Mathematics & Computer Science program (http://www.uwstout.edu/programs/bsamcs/index.cfm)
+- Expressed interest in supporting the UW-Stout Applied Mathematics & Computer Science program

 Department Website: http://www.uwstout.edu/mscs/